Our mission is to clean up all of the trash

 As the project has built momentum, our latest events in September and November were epic!
 We had about 50 volunteers on Saturday and Sunday in September, and about the same in November, including lots of new faces, volunteers of all ages, including some whole families, and four tractors.
 We cleaned, we carried, we hauled, we washed up and had hotdogs and ice cream and music and time to chat.
 With crowds like that, we can get about 60 cubic yards removed per day.
 The September work included two of the very worst spots in the whole area: one spot where four tractors worked together for four hours straight and just barely finished, and one spot down a steep ravine, where 30-40 volunteers worked in the same spot for four hours and just finished.
 The November work included dozens of awful spots that the volunteer army swept in and tackled, one after another.
 This project couldn’t function without such a great group of volunteers!
 We appreciate every single person who has come out!

-Now that we’re just about done with Kerby Mainline, when next spring comes we can work on smaller, more dispersed spots in other areas (including Bear Creek, Rough & Ready, Waldo, Holland, and Deer Creek).
+Now that we’re done with Kerby Mainline, we’re starting on the smaller, more dispersed spots in other areas (including Bear Creek, Rough & Ready, Waldo, Holland, and Deer Creek).
 We’re getting a reset on the atrocious trash all over the valley, and helping the woods return to it’s natural state!

 The coming year will also see us putting energy into the prevention of future trash dumping.
 We have a big list of ideas for changing the culture of trashing the wild spaces.
 Sign up for our mailing list to receive a free copy of our outreach strategy document, with the whole collection of plans!
 We’re already getting started on some of the follow-up that needs to happen in our area, in order to prevent the recurrance of the trash disasters that we are cleaning up.